-Additionally, they can be given to a newborn for longer life and good fortune.
+Additionally, they can be given to a newborn for a longer life and good fortune.
 It is said that hanging these in one’s home acts as a powerful good luck charm.

 The butterfly origami has a very different meaning.
 It symbolizes the aspirations and goals of little girls as they grow into stunning young women.

-The Japanese people once thought that anyone who had the perseverance and dedication to make 1,000 origami cranes would be blessed and granted a wish.
+The Japanese people once thought that anyone who had the perseverance and dedication to make 1,000 folding paper origami cranes would be blessed and granted a wish.

 The rabbit is regarded as a symbol of fertility and procreation in both Western culture and many other cultures.

 The swan is a popular symbol of everlasting love and is usually used as anniversary and wedding decor since they can pair up for life.

 In challenging circumstances in Japan, the paper bird was used as a metaphor for hope and recovery.